systems-failure/ASUS-X556UQK-hackintosh/README.md

-⚠️  Ethernet (LAN) (network drops when high speed transfers are initiated)
+⚠️ Onboard Ethernet (network drops when high speed transfers are initiated)